easavi/mms/listener/QUICKSTART.md

 2. Copy a file to one of the monitored folders
 3. Check the console output - you should see upload confirmation
 4. Verify in the MMS backend that the file was uploaded

-## Testing the Backup Mode

-1. Make sure you have some files in the MMS backend
-2. Run the backup mode
-3. Check the `./backups` folder for downloaded files
-4. Files will be organized by type (image/, video/, file/)

 ## Common Issues